boa-dev/boa/fuzz/README.md

 In this way, this fuzzer can identify correctness issues present in the parser.

+## Bytecompiler Fuzzer

+The bytecompiler fuzzer, located in [bytecompiler-implied.rs](fuzz_targets/bytecompiler-implied.rs), identifies cases which cause an assertion failure in the bytecompiler.
+These crashes can cause denial of service issues and may block the discovery of crash cases in the VM fuzzer.

 ## VM Fuzzer

 The VM fuzzer, located in [vm-implied.rs](fuzz_targets/vm-implied.rs), identifies crash cases in the VM.
 It does so by